-As parents, we have to interpret our child's behavior, and find what is fueling the behavior.
+As parents, we have to interpret our child's behavior and find what is fueling the behavior.
 If you find that a child is experiencing behavioral problems because of bed bug stress and anxiety.
-It is important to figure out how to help your child change his or perspective about the problem, while solving the problem.
+It is important to figure out how to help your child change his or perspective about the problem while creating the opportunity for new solutions.

 If you have difficulty getting control of your own stress or anxiety, or that of a child, you have options.
 You can talk with your doctor, see a therapist or read one of the many self-help and parenting books written by professionals and experts.

 The more control you have over your perceptions, the easier it is to fight bed bug related stress and anxiety.
 The less stress and anxiety you have, the more you can focus on bed bug extermination.
 Without stress disorder symptoms, you will be far more effective during the bed bug eradication process.

 If you have young children, it is essential you get rid of bed bugs as soon as possible.
 While thee hubs promote do it yourself options, people with young children should call a professional.
 The reason is that stress can have long-term physiological effects on children.